nayaba/ai-tools-for-coding/README.md

 #### 4. **Experiment with ChatGPT’s Limitations**
    - **Prompt to Try:** Type in, `How many r's are in strawberry?` See if ChatGPT gives the correct answer.
 This exercise shows that AI can make mistakes, especially with simple tasks, reinforcing why you need to develop a strong coding skill set of your own.

 ---

+## When is it okay to copy?

+Sometimes as a developer you will _need_ to copy code.
+An example for new developers is using a snippet to capitalize the first letter of a string in JavaScript.
+Many projects might need this, such as formatting names in a user profile or titles on a webpage.

+Instead of figuring out the code from scratch, new developers might look up a simple, common snippet.
+Standard snippets like this are frequently utilized by even senior developers to save time, and the developers have a _clear understanding_ of how the code works.  **This is not considered plagiarism and simply requires credit to the original source with something like a link somewhere in your codebase.**

+---